hadibrais/Book-X/Chapters/11/README.md

 Int32 integer = obj;
 ```

-**GetObject** is method that may be defined by you or by someone else.
+**GetObject** is a method that may be defined by you or by someone else.
 This method could contain any code that possibly involves various statements such as loops, if-else, and other method calls.
 At compile-time, the compiler does not know what type of object **GetObject** will return.
-All it knows that **obj** is a reference of type **Object** that identifies to the returned object.
+All it knows is that **obj** is a reference of type **Object** that identifies to the returned object.
 The returned object could be an instance of any **Object** -derived type.
 It could be an **Int32** or a **String** or something that we never heard of.
 The compiler also knows that **integer** is of type **Int32**.
 Now when the compiler performs type checking on this code, it will see that we are attempting to assign an **Object** to an **Int32**.
 If the compiler can determine that **obj** references a boxed **Int32** all the time, then it can emit code that unboxes and copies this value to **interger**.
 However, since the compiler may not have enough information to make this guarantee, it determines that this is not safe and so it will emit the following error: **"Cannot implicitly convert type 'object' to 'int'.
 An explicit conversion exists (are you missing a cast?)"**.
 The compiler is telling us that it cannot guarantee that this conversion will succeed at run-time, and we have to use casting as follows:

 ```
 Int32 integer = (Int32)obj;